abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 **Note:**
 `kubectl exec` stops working once the Job's pod reaches `Succeeded`.
-Check timing while the Job is still running, or read the logs afterwards from the FPGA pod in Part 3 — the PVC keeps everything.
+Check timing while the Job is still running, or read the logs afterwards from the FPGA pod in Part 3.
+The PVC will still keep everything.

 ```bash
 kubectl delete job hls4ml-link -n YOUR-NAMESPACE